The Best & Worst Foods for Neuropathy: A Diet Guide for Nerve Health

 In Summary

-Small changes- eating more vegetables, cutting back on sugar, choosing whole foods over processed ones- can reduce symptoms, improve your energy, and help you feel more in control of your health.
+Small, intentional changes—like adding more vegetables, cutting back on sugar, or choosing whole foods over processed ones—can help reduce symptoms, boost your energy, and give you a greater sense of control over your health.

-• Choose one healthy food to add this week.
+1. Add one nutrient-rich food to your meals this week.